Siphonops annulatus

-Siphonops annulatus, the ringed caecilian, is a species of caecilian in the family Siphonopidae from South America.
-It might have the broadest known distribution among terrestrial caecilian species.
+Siphonops annulatus, the ringed caecilian, is a species of caecilian in the family Siphonopidae endemic to South America.
+It may have the broadest known distribution of any terrestrial caecilian species.

 Description

 Ringed caecilian measures 286–450 mm in total length.
 The body is cylindrical and slightly wider than deep.
 It is bluish-black to slate in colour.
 The annular grooves that completely encircle the body (except the 3–4 posteriormost ones) are edged in white or cream.